 In our case the water serves local wildlife rather than humans entering a holy place.
 Careful positioning of the spout so that the water lands on a rock platform in the centre of the dish will allow visiting birds not only to bathe, but also to shower.

 The diagram below details how to construct such a water feature.

-We do not supply all of the necessary parts to create this water feature.
-We supply the dish, supporting ring, sandtsone plinth with hole, copper spout and 2m hose.
-Your landscaper or local landscape supplies shop should be able to provide you with the remaining components.
+Your landscaper or local landscape supplies shop should be able to provide you with the necessary components.
 These are:

 - Reservoir or pond to catch overflowing water (see diagram for depth and width)

 - Hose and spout (which could be fashioned using a range of materials)

 - Grate (or some other mechanism) to hold dish above the pond

 - Rocks, pebbles or other, to cover the grate

 Some of these parts can also be purchased from your local hardware shop.
 There are a few online retailers who can supply pumps, ponds and grates, such as Creativepumps.com.au

 Pebbles or stones can be collected or purchased at most gardening shops.